solarsoft0/website/docs/docs/getting_started/cli.md

 ## Additional plugins

-You can find additional commands for `Function` deployment ot `Secrets` creation on [Github](https://github.com/fonoster/marketplace)
+You can find additional commands for `Function` deployment and creating `Secrets` creation on [Github](https://github.com/fonoster/marketplace)

 ## Command view

-This is how the command-line looks like.
+This is how the command line looks like:

 ```
   _____                     _